cropgeeks/hpc-help/publications.rst

 2024:

 - https://doi.org/10.1093/aob/mcae022 - Phylogenomic analysis reveals five independently evolved African forage grass clades in the genus Urochloa
+- https://doi.org/10.3389/fpls.2024.1360087 - The origin and the genetic regulation of the self-compatibility mechanism in clementine (Citrus clementina Hort. ex Tan.)
+- https://doi.org/10.1093/aob/mcae022 - Phylogenomic analysis reveals five independently evolved African forage grass clades in the genus Urochloa

 2023:

+- https://doi.org/10.1111/nph.19421 - Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats
 - https://doi.org/10.1093/hr/uhad211 - SMRT–AgRenSeq-d in potato (Solanum tuberosum) as a method to identify candidates for the nematode resistance Gpa5
 - https://doi.org/10.1111/nph.19421 - Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats
 - https://doi.org/10.1016/j.ympev.2023.107907 - Frog phylogeny: a time-calibrated, species-level tree based on hundreds of loci and 5,242 species